-Dean calls Special Agent Henriksen "Milwaukee Agent Henriksen" referring to the phone conversation they had in "Nightshifter" (S02, Ep12).
+Dean calls Special Agent Henriksen "Milwaukee Agent Henriksen" referring to the phone conversation they had in "Nightshifter" (S02, E12).

 In the scene where Mara confronts Agent Henriksen and his partner, Agent Henrksen is looking at folder labeled with an FBI logo and the name "Dean Winchester".
 The paper Agent Henriksen seems to be studying is a warrant from California.
-This could refer to the Pilot, where Dean was taken into custody and is under suspicion for the disappearances of 10 men.
+This could refer to "Pilot" (S01, E01), where Dean was taken into custody and was under suspicion for the disappearances of ten men.
 Dean told the Sheriff his name was Ted Nugent, but given that the Sheriff read John Winchester's journal, he may have worked out Dean's true identity.

 Mara Daniels: I talked to a cop in Baltimore who swears up and down these boys saved her life and helped her catch a killer.
 And there's a witness to your bank robbery in Milwaukee.
 She swears Sam and Dean saved her life.